Table of Contents

 Treatment for alcoholism continues to be tweaked and refined, as new medications are trialed and new psychotherapy methods tested.
-The most effective treatment for alcoholism involves a mix of approaches that is tailored for the unique needs of the individual and features of their alcohol addiction.
-By personalizing treatment to align with the specific needs of the individual, alcoholism treatment will becoming increasingly effective.
+The most effective treatment for alcoholism involves a mix of approaches that are tailored for the unique needs of the individual and features of their alcohol addiction.
+By personalizing treatment to align with the specific needs of the individual, alcoholism treatment will become increasingly effective.

 Signs of an Alcohol Use Disorder

 Even though alcohol is such an intrinsic part of our culture, it has the potential to become a threat to wellbeing of some.
 Some individuals have a high tolerance level for alcohol and can consume large quantities before feeling its effects.
 These individuals may be predisposed to alcoholism, as regular high consumption of alcohol can lead to addiction.

 In many people, alcohol addiction sneaks up stealthily.
 For the longest time drinking may have been manageable, then suddenly it isn’t.
 Often, people just deny they have a problem, even if others can clearly detect their friend or loved one spiraling into addiction.